 Philosophers Behaving Badly

-Alongside her lifelong partner, however (the short, average looking Jean-Paul Sartre – the guy was a genius, don’t get ahead of yourselves), the couple and their “open marriage” looked rather unusual, but their personalities ensured they were absolutely perfect for one another.
+Alongside her lifelong partner, (the short, average looking Jean-Paul Sartre – the guy was a genius, don’t get ahead of yourselves), the couple and their “open marriage” looked rather unusual.
+But their personalities ensured they were more or less perfect for one another.
 Ultimately, only six years separated them in their respective deaths: 1980 and 1986.

-What we’re getting at, though, is de Beauvoir was much more sexually ambitious, confident, and gregarious than her mother.
-With the explosion of feminism after WWII, she took full advantage of her chance to achieve her dreams and rapidly rose the ranks to become a leading spokesperson for her generation.
+What we’re getting at is de Beauvoir was much more sexually ambitious, confident, and gregarious than her mother.
+With the explosion of feminism after WWII, the philosopher took full advantage of her chance to achieve her dreams.
+She rapidly rose the ranks to become a leading spokesperson for her generation.
 She also had a fondness (note the “open marriage” above) of chatting up male or female students at her university lectures.

-Regarding marriage and children as irrelevant and oppressive, there is a 2005 book called Philosphers Behaving Badly which suggests she had a rather scandalous life thanks to her freeform lifestyle.
+Regarding marriage and children as irrelevant and oppressive, there is a 2005 book called Philosophers Behaving Badly which suggests she had a rather scandalous life thanks to her freeform lifestyle.
 In fact, after an incident with young student Natalie Sorokin in 1943, de Beauvoir’s teaching licence was revoked and never reinstated.
-It’s the type of rock ‘n roll madness which Jimmy Page of Led Zeppelin tried on a few decades later.
+It’s the type of rock and roll madness that Jimmy Page of Led Zeppelin tried on a few decades later.

 Make of this what you may, but it should be remembered she was part of an era which had emerged from hundreds of years of subservience, so it was into a debauchery-fuelled world which she enthusiastically stepped… whilst penning some of the finest works of the 20th century, of course.